ldouguy/GraphRank/README.md

 ## DEPRECATED:

-This repo is out of date, and frankly embarassingly bad code.
+This repo is out of date, and frankly, embarassingly bad code.
 Please view https://github.com/ldouguy/smashdata to see the up-to-date version of this package.